 - 3/4 cup reduced-sodium chicken broth

-- 1/4 cup white wine or additional reduced-sodium chicken broth
+- 1/4 cup dry white wine or additional broth

 - 2 garlic cloves, minced

-- In a large resealable plastic bag, combine the flour, oregano, paprika, 1/2 teaspoon salt and 1/8 teaspoon pepper.
-Add turkey, a few pieces at a time, and shake to coat.
+- In a large shallow dish, mix flour, oregano, paprika, 1/2 teaspoon salt and 1/8 teaspoon pepper.
+Dip cutlets in flour mixture to coat both sides; shake off excess.

-- In a large nonstick skillet coated with cooking spray, cook turkey in oil in batches over medium heat for 1-2 minutes on each side or until no longer pink.
-Remove and keep warm.
+- In a large nonstick skillet, heat oil over medium heat.
+In batches, add turkey and cook 1-2 minutes on each side or until no longer pink; remove from pan.

-- Add broth and wine to the skillet; stir in mushrooms and remaining salt and pepper.
-Cook and stir for 4-6 minutes or until mushrooms are tender.
-Add garlic; cook 1 minute longer.
-Return turkey to the pan; heat through.
+- Add remaining ingredients to skillet; stir in the remaining salt and pepper.
+Cook, uncovered, 4-6 minutes or until mushrooms are tender, stirring occasionally.
+Return turkey to pan; heat through, turning to coat.
 Yield: 4 servings.

 Originally published as Garlic-Mushroom Turkey Slices in Light & Tasty April/May 2007, p7